graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Configure the Server Instance

 You must configure web socket support for your Asp.Net server instance separately.
-The ways in which you perform this configuration will vary widely depending on your needs.
-CORS requirements, keep-alive support etc. will be different for each scenario.
+The ways in which you perform this configuration will vary widely depending on your CORS requirements, keep-alive support and other needs.

 After web sockets are added to your server, add subscription support to the graphql registration.